scottlaurent/accounting/README.md

    c.
 If you do more complex orders which have invoices or orders, you can still do the same thing here: debit a user model.  credit the invoice model.  then debit the invoice model and credit the account model.
 This entirely depends on how you want to structure this, but the point here is that you are responsbible for doing the debits and the credits at the same time, and this can be a very simplistic and/or manual way to build out a mini-accounting system.

-3. SCENARIO C - You want to assign journals to a ledger type system and enforce a double entry system
+3. SCENARIO C - You want to assign journals to a ledger type system and enforce a double entry system using the `Transaction` class

+    The `Transaction` class provides a fluent interface for creating double-entry transactions:

+    ```php
+    use Scottlaurent\Accounting\Transaction;

+    // Create a new transaction group
+    $transaction = Transaction::newDoubleEntryTransactionGroup();

+    // Add transactions (debit and credit)
+    $transaction->addDollarTransaction(
+        $journal,     // Journal instance
+        'debit',      // or 'credit'
+        100.00,      // amount
+        'Memo text'   // optional memo
+    );

+    // Commit the transaction (will throw if debits != credits)
+    $transaction->commit();
+    ```

+    The `Transaction` class ensures that all transactions are balanced (total debits = total credits) before committing to the database.

+4. SCENARIO D - Advanced: Product Sales with Inventory and COGS

+    For a complete example of handling product sales with inventory management, cost of goods sold (COGS), and different payment methods, see the `ProductSalesTest` class in the `tests/ComplexUseCases` directory.

    a.
 Run the migrations.
 Then look in the tests/BaseTest setUpCompanyLedgersAndJournals() code.
 Notice where 5 basic ledgers are created.
 Using this as an example, create the ledgers you will be using.
 You can stick with those 5 or you can make a full blown chart of accounts, just make sure that each legder entry is assigned to one of the 5 enums (income, expense, asset, liability, equity)